ShameekConyers/siclib/docs/siclib/numerical.md

 ---
-nav_name: Numerical
+nav_name: Numerical Analysis
 name: "numerical"
-title:  Numerical
+title:  siclib.numerical
 date_added:
 date_edited:
 description:
 ---

-## Numerical Analysis and it's Applications
+## A module based on Numerical Analysis

-This project is a collection of various Numerical Analysis techniques that I have made coded in C++ and made available as a Python package.
+This project is a collection of various Numerical Analysis techniques that I coded in C++ and made available as a Python package.

 ## Source Code